Sobieray/local-milk/README.md

 Repsonsive blog built using wordpress, gulp, sass, and npm.
 The dev enviroment is using Vagrant (specifically VCCW).
 The Vagrant files have been ignored from this repo since developer collaboration is not neccesary, but instructions to insatll VCCW are below.

 ##Wordpress Install
 The Wordpress core is installed in a sub-directory called wordpress and the wp-config.php file is using a local-config.php, staging-config.php, and production-config.php  that supplies the appopriate variables for each approiate enviroment.
-The site content is also in a subdirectory called content.
+The site content is also in a sub-directory withing the root folder called content.
 Updating the wp-config.php and the index.php in the root folder is required to connect the install. for reference please check the wordpress codex <https://codex.wordpress.org/Giving_WordPress_Its_Own_Directory>

 ## Theme
 A custom theme is being used and contains the package.json for the npm pagcages.